DaviBe92/AutoSplit64/README.md

 </p>

 ## Introduction
 AutoSplit64+ is an enhanced fork of [AutoSplit64](https://github.com/Kainev/AutoSplit64), providing automated splitting for Super Mario 64 speedruns on console.
 It analyzes captured gameplay to control LiveSplit timer events automatically.

+The project's main objectives are to simplify setup and enhance reliability.

 ## Key Features
 ### Core Functionality